daostack/DAOstack-Hackers-Kit/docs/gettingStarted/setupGenericScheme.md

 ## How to get Generic Scheme indexed by DAOstack subgraph
 The DAOstack subgraph enables Alchemy's quick loading of cached blockchain data and is a huge part of creating a positive user experience in Alchemy.

-If you are using:

-  - UGenericScheme: the subgraph is already indexing the scheme, and you do not have to worry about it 😅

-  - GenericScheme: You will have to submit a PR [here](https://github.com/daostack/subgraph/tree/master/daos)
+You will have to submit a PR [here](https://github.com/daostack/subgraph/tree/master/daos)

     1. Make sure to choose the correct Ethereum network for your DAO
     2. If the scheme is for a new DAO, then add `YourDAO.json` in that network folder. eg.